Kaposi's sarcoma: Skin

 Commonly affected areas include the lower limbs, back, face, mouth, and genitalia.
 The lesions are usually as described above, but may occasionally be plaque-like (often on the soles of the feet) or even involved in skin breakdown with resulting fungating lesions.

 Associated swelling may be from either local inflammation or lymphoedema (obstruction of local lymphatic vessels by the lesion).
-Skin lesions may be quite disfiguring for the patient, and a cause of much psychosocial pathology.
+Kaposi's sarcoma skin lesions may be psychologically distressing.

 Mouth

-The mouth is involved in about 30% of cases, and is the initial site in 15% of AIDS-related KS.
+The mouth is involved in about 30% of cases and is the initial site in 15% of AIDS-related KS.
 In the mouth, the hard palate is most frequently affected, followed by the gums.
 Lesions in the mouth may be easily damaged by chewing and bleed or develop secondary infection, and even interfere with eating or speaking.

 Gastrointestinal tract

 Involvement can be common in those with transplant-related or AIDS-related KS, and it may occur in the absence of skin involvement.
 The gastrointestinal lesions may be silent or cause weight loss, pain, nausea/vomiting, diarrhea, bleeding (either vomiting blood or passing it with bowel movements), malabsorption, or intestinal obstruction.